merchise/kaircs/README.rst

   record metadata {

       uint8 metadata_size;
-      # The size of the metadata excluding this byte.
+      # The size of the metadata including this byte.
 Currently this
       # is 1 + 8 bytes.

       uint64 size_of_the_blob;